 6.22.2 Guidance to language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.22.5???
+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.22.5.

 Favour explicit initialization in executable statements for objects of intrinsic type and default initialization for objects of derived type.
 When providing default initialization, provide default values for all components.